dbaut5/dbaut5/README.md

 Hi!
 My name is Daniel Bautista.
-Here is a little bit about me:

--  I'm currently pursuing a Bachelor's in Computer Science at UIC (Expected May 2027)
--  I'm passionate about Software Development, Web Development, and Cybersecurity.
+I'm a Computer Science undergraduate student at UIC with a passion for software development, web development, and cybersecurity.
+I love creating solutions to common problems such as creating a budget, writing a resume, etc. I am always striving to learn something new--currently, it's assembly language and low-level machine organization.

+Some of my skills include:
+- Python
+- C/C++
+- HTML, CSS, JS
+- Bootstrap
+- Git version control
+- UX Research + Design
+- Responsive Design

+Here are some things I am currently working on:
--  I’m currently working on improving my CS-themed Hangman game that uses Python turtle graphics.
+- CS-themed Hangman game using Python Turtle Graphics
--  I’m currently learning about machine organization and assembly language
--  I’m looking for help with incorporating AI into my projects.
--  How to reach me: Email: danielbautista05@gmail.com
--  Pronouns: he/him
+- AI-assisted Resume Builder